 If you have excellent credit, this card is a solid choice for earning no-fuss cash rewards, especially if you’re linked to the military or willing to keep a PenFed checking account.
 In those cases, you’ll get a very competitive 2% cash back on every dollar you charge, and the funds are credited straight to your bank account or credit card statement.
 For everyone else, the cash-back rate is still a respectable 1.5%.

-Potential for 2% cash back
+Potential for a very good 2% cash back

 PenFed membership required

-High spending requirement for small sign-up bonus
+High spending requirement to earn the modest new-cardholder bonus

 No introductory rate on purchases

-- Minimal fees: This card doesn’t charge an annual fee or foreign transaction fee, which means you have the ability to avoid fees completely depending on how you use the card.
+- Minimal fees: This card doesn’t charge an annual fee or foreign transaction fee, which means you have the ability to avoid fees completely, depending on how you use the card.
 Even the late fees—$10 to $25, depending on your balance—are more reasonable than on many cards.

 You can earn a $100 statement credit by spending $1,500 in the first 90 days you have the card.
-This is half of what you’d get on some competing cards that don’t require you to spend nearly as much.
+This is half of what you’d get from some competing cards that don’t require you to spend nearly as much.